Omar Khayyam: Life

-Omar Khayyam was born, of Khorasani Persian ancestry, in Nishapur in 1048.
+Omar Khayyam was born in Nishapur—a metropolis in Khorasan province of the Seljuk Empire, of Persian stock, in 1048.
 In medieval Persian texts he is usually simply called Omar Khayyam.
-Although open to doubt, it has often been assumed that his forebears followed the trade of tent-making, since Khayyam means tent-maker in Arabic.
-The historian Bayhaqi, who was personally acquainted with Omar, provides the full details of his horoscope: "he was Gemini, the sun and Mercury being in the ascendant[...]".
+Although open to doubt, it has often been assumed that his forebears followed the trade of tent-making, since Khayyam means 'tent-maker' in Arabic.
+The historian Bayhaqi, who was personally acquainted with Khayyam, provides the full details of his horoscope: "he was Gemini, the sun and Mercury being in the ascendant[...]".
 This was used by modern scholars to establish his date of birth as 18 May 1048.

-Khayyam's boyhood was spent in Nishapur, a leading metropolis under the Great Seljuq Empire, and it had been a major center of the Zoroastrian religion.
-His full name, as it appears in the Arabic sources, was Abu’l Fath Omar ibn Ibrahim al-Khayyam.
-His gifts were recognized by his early tutors who sent him to study under Imam Muwaffaq Nishaburi, the greatest teacher of the Khorasan region who tutored the children of the highest nobility.
-Omar made a great friendship with him through the years.
-Khayyam was also taught by the Zoroastrian mathematician, Abu Hassan Bahmanyar bin Marzban.
+Khayyam's boyhood was spent in Nishapur, a leading metropolis in the Seljuk Empire, which had earlier been a major center of the Zoroastrian religion.
+His full name, as it appears in Arabic sources, was Abu’l Fath Omar ibn Ibrahim al-Khayyam.
+His gifts were recognized by his early tutors, who sent him to study under Imam Muwaffaq Nishaburi, the greatest teacher of the Khorasan region, who tutored the children of the highest nobility, and Khayyam developed a firm friendship with him through the years.
+Khayyam might have met and studied with Bahmanyar, a disciple of Avicenna.
 After studying science, philosophy, mathematics and astronomy at Nishapur, about the year 1068 he traveled to the province of Bukhara, where he frequented the renowned library of the Ark.
-In about 1070 he moved to Samarkand, where he started to compose his famous treatise on algebra under the patronage of Abu Tahir Abd al-Rahman ibn ʿAlaq, the governor and chief judge of the city.
-Omar Khayyam was kindly received by the Karakhanid ruler Shams al-Mulk Nasr, who according to Bayhaqi, would "show him the greatest honour, so much so that he would seat [Omar] beside him on his throne".
+In about 1070 he moved to Samarkand, where he started to compose his famous Treatise on Algebra under the patronage of Abu Tahir Abd al-Rahman ibn ʿAlaq, the governor and chief judge of the city.
+Khayyam was kindly received by the Karakhanid ruler Shams al-Mulk Nasr, who according to Bayhaqi, would "show him the greatest honour, so much so that he would seat [Khayyam] beside him on his throne".